percy/percy-puppeteer/README.md

 # @percy/puppeteer

-Percy integration for Google Puppeteer.
+Percy visual testing for Google Puppeteer.

+# Beta Release

+@percy/puppeteer is in early beta.
+It may contain bugs and sharp edges, and change in backwards-incompatible ways until v1.0.0 is released.

 # Install